solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

-the development of R the last few years have had a lot of focus on syntax and making it easy to use, an often overlooked part of programming development, and this, I think, is one reason it continues to attract more users. `pointblank` is one of those packages who takes a complex task and gives it a nice API through what is basically a domain specific language.
-Making R even more user friendly.
+the development of R the last few years have had a lot of focus on syntax and making it easy to use, an often overlooked part of programming development, and this, I think, is one reason it continues to attract more users. `pointblank` is one of those packages that makes R useful and a joy to use, it takes a complex task and make it look easy through a carefully thought through API.

 And last but not least, it is pretty.
 And we love pretty things.